nuzillard/KnapsackSearch/README.md

 ### rdcharge.py

-`python rdcharge.py filename.sdf filename_elec.sdf`
+`python -m rdcharge filename.sdf filename_elec.sdf`

 creates `filename_elec.sdf` from `filename.sdf`.
 This is necessary when .sdf files from RDKit are produced to be read by ACD software. `rdcharge.py` corrects the description of electrically charged atom, for which RDKit issues a non-zero valence information field that is not correctly interpreted by ACD and inhibits the prediction of chemical shift values. `rdcharge.py` is included in the script `process.py` of KnapsackSearch.

-`python rdcharge.py filename.sdf`
+`python -m rdcharge filename.sdf`

 applies an in-place correction.

 ### uniqInChI.py

-`python uniqInChI.py filename.sdf filename_uniq.sdf`
+`python -m uniqInChI filename.sdf filename_uniq.sdf`

 creates `filename_uniq.sdf` from `filename.sdf`.
 This is necessary when .sdf files contain duplicate compounds, according to the corresponding InChI.

-`python uniqInChI.py filename.sdf`
+`python -m uniqInChI filename.sdf`

 applies an in-place elimination of duplicates.

 ### tautomer.py

-`python tautomer.py filename.sdf filename_tauto.sdf`
+`python -m tautomer filename.sdf filename_tauto.sdf`

 creates `filename_tauto.sdf` from `filename.sdf` in which tautomer correction was applied.
 Among others aliphatic iminols are converted to amides.

-`python tautomer.py filename.sdf`
+`python -m tautomer filename.sdf`

 applies an in-place conversion of tautomers.